 On the 49th floor is a publicly accessible viewpoint – we couldn’t miss the opportunity …

-Fortunately, then was a lunch time and we took advantage of the restaurant located in a shopping mall.
-While we waited the children were enjoying Kinect games, which were projected on one of the walls near the playground.
+Fortunately, it was then lunchtime and we took advantage of a restaurant located in the shopping mall.
+While we waited, the children were enjoying Kinect games, which were projected on one of the walls near the playground.

-At the appointed hour we were waiting to enter the top.
-Standing under the building and looking up, you could see it was huge.
-We rode to the top using a high-speed elevator.
-In a moment we were on the 49th floor and our eyes saw an amazing view.
+At the appointed hour, we were waiting to go to the top.
+Standing under the building and looking up, we could see it was huge.
+We rode to the top in a high-speed elevator.
+In a moment, we were on the 49th floor, and our eyes took in an amazing view.
 Worth every penny.

 The outer walls on the observation deck are glass from top to bottom.
-So it does not restrict the view of the city.
-We were lucky to go there on great weather – it’s important not to go up on a foggy day.
-From the top we saw fantastic panorama view of Wroclaw city.
-Seeing this, Justin boldly said, “I like it” and ran towards one of the windows without any fear in his eyes.
+So it doesn’t restrict the view of the city.
+We were lucky to go there in great weather – it’s important not to go up on a foggy day.
+From the top, we saw a fantastic panoramic view of Wrocław.
+Seeing this, Justine boldly said, “I like it” and ran towards one of the windows without any fear in her eyes.

 There is no equally high building nearby, so impressions are completely different than on the panoramic terrace of the Palace of Culture and Science in Warsaw, where the surrounding buildings interfere with the view.

-In good weather conditions you can see Sleza Mountain (we remembered trip with children at the top of it), and also Wroclaw Stadium, the old town.
+In good weather conditions, you can see Ślęża Mountain (we remembered our trip with the children to the top of it), and also Wroclaw Stadium, the old town.
 People looked like ants from up there.
-The impression is similar to that in visited before the hour in Kolejkowo, the only difference is that here the small things are real.
+The impression is similar to that of Kolejkowo, which we visited earlier, the only difference is that here the small things are real.
 The beautiful view compensated for the initial bad impression we had about the circumstances of purchasing tickets.

-For technical reasons, you cannot walk around the building on the observation deck, but almost the entire circle is accessible.
-Without any problems, we can look in any direction.
+For technical reasons, you cannot walk all the way around the observation deck, but almost the entire circle is accessible.
+Without any problems, we could look in any direction.

-Price – more expensive on weekends, during the week cheaper.
+Prices are more expensive on weekends, cheaper during the week.
 We paid on Saturday a normal ticket PLN 15 and PLN 8 per child.